 - Include important information in your presentation and make sure you will also be able to address any questions or issues the audience might raise.

-- Anticipate likely objections to what you are proposing.
+- Anticipate likely objections.
 Make responses to these objections part of your presentation.

 The structure should allow you to reinforce your main themes three times

-- Introduce key points in the overview, develop them in the main body of your presentation and summarise them again in the conclusion.
+- Introduce key points in the overview, develop them in the main body of your presentation and summarise them again at the end.

 Confirm in advance how much time will be available and work out your timing